mustafaacikyol/Javascript_Games/README.md

 If all 42 balls are opened and there is no winner, the game ends in a draw.

 When the game is over, you can open the balls and start the new game.

+### 08. Snake Game
+Popular snake game of old mobile phones.

+There is a start/restart button on the game screen and a scoreboard that records the player's score.

+The game starts when the button is pressed.

+The snake moves when the game starts.

+Directional keys should be used to direct the movement of the snake.

+When the snake eats the apple, it grows one unit and its speed increases.

+If the snake hits the wall or itself, the game is over.

+When the button is pressed, the game starts again and the scoreboard is reset.